 - Below is screenshot of file system location for Job_header_filename.h

-- To make changes to schedule we need to execute following command-
+- To make changes to the schedule we need to execute the following command-

 Here each of job is having bash script with their complete path on Pentaho Server (Linux Machine)-

-This Job_header_filename.h contains script consisting of name of job needs to be executed and relative path of the same.
-It consist of nohup command which will be using Kitchen.sh file for running jobs.
+This Job_header_filename.h contains a script consisting of the name of the job that needs to be executed and the relative path of the same.
+It consists of the nohup command which will be using Kitchen.sh file for running jobs.

-Each of .h extension file have following script for running the specified job.
+Each of .h extension file has the following script for running the specified job.